WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/Rationale.md

 ## Context
 The timing, availability of funds, expertise, and passion for WaMDaM development were incredible by all means.
 Along the way of WaMDaM development, there has been a real interest from national and international scientists and practitioners in standardizing the way we communicate systems water management data.

 We were fortunate to discuss the development of WaMDaM with these research groups and agencies listed below.
-WaM-DaM and these projects complement each other and there is a big room for real future collaboration.
+WaMDaM and these projects complement each other and there is a big room for real future collaboration.
 We hope that our discussions with them continue so we can achieve our common goal of having a standard to communicate systems water management data.